HaoWeiHe/Knowledge-Graph/README.md

 # Knowledge-Graph

 A knowledge graph is a structured graph from multiple sources standardized to acquire and integrate human knowledge.
 Knowledge graphs are often used to store interlinked descriptions of entities – objects, events, situations or abstract concepts – with free-form semantics(from wiki).
-Here we demo a basic implementation of a knowledge graph using triples.
+Here we demo one way of implementation using triples as our data format.
 (There are many various ways to implement KG, and this project demonstrates the automatic way based on the result of information extraction).

 ## Background Knowledge